open-education-hub/essentials-security/data-representation/index.md

 As you can see, you cannot make a banana back from the juice, so `unhashing` is impossible.

-Hashes establish identity, because they are unique.
-So we use hashes for data encryption.
+Hashes establish identity between inputs because they are unique.
+We can safely assume that if 2 inputs have the same hash, they are identical.

+We can also use hashes for data encryption.
 We can find the hash of a some data in a lot of ways.
 Some of them are:

 1. Getting the hash (`md5` in this case) of a text using `Bash`